 Engineering Technology & Management for Agricultural Systems: Construction Management, BS

-for the degree of Bachelor of Science Major in Engineering Technology & Management for Agricultural Systems: Construction Management concentration
+for the degree of Bachelor of Science in Engineering Technology & Management for Agricultural Systems: Construction Management concentration

-Students in the Construction Management concentration are trained in construction skills and concepts, as well as management practices and principles Students learn to 1) manage residential, agricultural, and industrial construction technologies; 2) operate and manufacture systems that provide the desired environmental conditions for animals, people, crop storage, and greenhouses; 3) maintain systems to handle and treat biowaste; and 4) develop alternative housing and nutrient management practices.
+- Develop alternative housing and nutrient management practices.
 Graduates of the Construction Management concentration are prepared for careers with private construction companies, government and environmental agencies, or for entrance into graduate or professional school.

-for the degree of Bachelor of Science Major in Engineering Technology & Management for Agricultural Systems, Construction Management concentration
+for the degree of Bachelor of Science in Engineering Technology & Management for Agricultural Systems, Construction Management concentration

 Code | Title | Hours |